nicehash/NiceHashMiner-Archived/README.md

 # <a name="options"></a> Additional options

 After first launch, config.json file is created.
 Additional options are exposed if you decide to manually modify this file.
+Close NiceHash Miner before modifying this file.

 Parameter        | Range    | Description
 -----------------|----------|-------------------